xlibre-deb-wip/debian/README.md

 ## For Debian 12 (bookworm) users

 You may need to install `libdrm*` packages from Debian `bookworm-backports` repository.
+Some derivatives such as LMDE6 will have backports enabled by default so you can skip that step

 ```sh
 cat <<EOF | sudo tee /etc/apt/sources.list.d/debian-backports.sources